ahhaque/SAND/README.md

 ## Requirements
 SAND requires that
 * Input file will be provided in .arff format.
 * All the features need to be numeric.
-If there is a non-numeric featues, those can be converted to numeric features using standard techniques.
+If there is any non-numeric featues, it should be converted using standard techniques prior using with SAND.
 * Features should be normalized to get better performance.

 ## Environment